dxdxdt/proone/doc/htbt.md

 There are 2 recommended applications.
-One typical application is having a `PRNE_HTBT_OP_HOVER`(Hand-over Command) request frame in TXT records to instruct the instances to connect to servers running authoritive htbt implementations for furthur instructions.
+One typical application is having a `PRNE_HTBT_OP_HOVER`(Hand-over Command) request frame in TXT records to instruct the instances to connect to servers running authoritative htbt implementations for further instructions.
 The second application is having a `PRNE_HTBT_OP_RUN_CMD`(Execute) frame or a `PRNE_HTBT_OP_RUN_BIN`(Execute Binary Command) containing a simple minified shell script to be run on the hosts.

 Using CNC TXT records to transfer a large amount of data is possible but not recommended.
-For Proone instances, quering TXT records, decoding base64 data and running a slave heartbeat context is a costly operation.
+For Proone instances, querying TXT records, decoding base64 data and running a slave heartbeat context is a costly operation.

 ## M2M